zulucmd/zulu/site/content/overview.md

 Zulu is a library providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.

-Zulu is also an application that will generate your application scaffolding to rapidly develop a Zulu-based application.

 Zulu provides:
 * Easy subcommand-based CLIs: `app server`, `app fetch`, etc.
 * Fully POSIX-compliant flags (including short & long versions).